shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 # Operations

 **Slicing :**
 - Slicing is taking some part of.
 Syntax ``` [start : stop : step] ```.
-Default values of start is 0, stop is number of items and step is 1.
+Default values of start is 0, stop is index till where it will slice but not include stop index and step is 1.
 Slicing can be done on strings, arrays, lists, and tuples.

 **Copying object by assignment :**